abhilashm86/actionscript/README.md

 actionscript
 ============

-Simulation of visual prosthesis using actionscript, flex as a framework.
+Simulation of visual prosthesis using actionscript 3.0, flex as a framework.